 - Mentoring three communities to manage and protect Diegos’ and Grandider’s baobab habitat from fire and grazing

 - Expeditions to find new populations of Perrier’s baobab (the species with the smallest known population)

 - Experimental planting of Perrier’s and Grandidier’s baobabs in the wild, to assess seedling survival and improve our on-going planting efforts

-Alongside three Malagasy communities and our partners, Madagasikara Voakajy, we have successfully secured management rights of over ten thousand hectares of baobab forests which were previously completely unprotected.
-Over subsequent years we’ve continued to support these same communities to protect the important Grandidier’s and Diego’s baobab populations found there.
+Alongside three Malagasy communities and MV, we have successfully secured management rights of over ten thousand hectares of baobab forest which were previously completely unprotected.
+Over subsequent years, we’ve continued to support these same communities to protect the important Grandidier’s and Diego’s baobab populations found there.
 These communities already have improved baobab survival; for example in the western sites, no adult trees have been lost since the community began managing the forest, a stark contrast to previous years.